Excursions (Barber): III. Allegretto

 Even when briefly analyzed, the allegretto contains almost the exact melodic line from the cowboy ballad.
-Beginning on the low D-flat in measure 6, which is the last note of the septuplet in the melody, the ballad is explicitly borrowed in this section.
+Beginning on the low D♭ in measure 6, which is the last note of the septuplet in the melody, the ballad is explicitly borrowed in this section.
 There are two places in which the two tunes are not exact: the first is measure 13 of the ballad and the second in measure 7 of the allegretto.
-In measure 13 of the ballad, there is a lower-neighbor (F) that prolongs the G-flat; in Barber's movement, the G-flat (m.
+In measure 13 of the ballad, there is a lower-neighbor (F) that prolongs the G♭; in Barber's movement, the G♭ (m.
 7) is simply repeated without the neighbor.

-The F in bar 13 of the “Streets of Laredo” tune is not as significant as other tones in the melody because of its treatment as a non-chord tone.
+The F in bar 13 of the "Streets of Laredo" tune is not as significant as other tones in the melody because of its treatment as a non-chord tone.
 That Barber chose not to carry that note over to his arrangement of the tune is not detrimental to the overall shape of the melodic line.
 When analyzing that beat more closely, there is, in fact, a non-chord tone that acts as a lower-neighbor.
-That non-chord tone is the D-flat to the E-flat.
+That non-chord tone is the D♭ to the E♭.
 Even though Barber did not include the original F lower-neighbor in the melody, there is still one included; however it is simply not in the original position.
 The other location in which Barber has taken liberty with his arrangement of the consequent phrase of the tune is in the first two beats of measure 8.
-Barber has chosen to repeat the B-flat instead of immediately moving to the G-flat like in the ballad.
+Barber has chosen to repeat the B♭ instead of immediately moving to the G♭ like in the ballad.

-Sifferman's analysis of this movement claims that there is some uncertainty whether or not Barber “consciously borrowed” the tune “Streets of Laredo” for this arrangement.
+Sifferman's analysis of this movement claims that there is some uncertainty whether or not Barber "consciously borrowed" the tune "Streets of Laredo" for this arrangement.
 There is no direct evidence in previous research that states Barber's intentions with this movement.
 However, when analyzed more closely, one can clearly see that there is no question about this matter.
 Barber undoubtedly borrows this melody, if not, quotes it exactly.

-The first eight measure phrase is broken into four measures of the antecedent and four measures of the consequent phrase, creating a “binary theme,” a + b.
+The first eight measure phrase is broken into four measures of the antecedent and four measures of the consequent phrase, creating a "binary theme," a + b.
 The harmonic progression consists of a two-measure pattern using the I, vi, ii and V chords.
 There is one alteration to that harmonic progression in measure 7 where the tonic harmony should return to begin a new two-measure pattern.
 Instead of the tonic sonority, the vi chord appears which immediately moves the harmonic rhythm forward half a measure.
 In measure 8, the dominant chord occurs for the entire measure, making up for the lost half measure in 7.
 The last measure of the theme, measure 8 is typically harmonized as I6/4 to V.